vext01/passout/README.md

 passout.py stdout my-email
 ```

-You will be prompted to unlock the GPG keychain and the password will be
+You will be prompted to unlock the GnuPG keychain and the password will be
 printed.

 Similarly, you can put the password in the X clipboard like this: